 65. Head to the TYTO Wetlands at dusk to spot the resident birds for which the wetlands was named after – the endangered Eastern Grass Owl (Tyto Capensis).
-Your best bet of spotting them is from the observation deck.
+Your best bet for spotting them is from the observation deck.

 66. The Townsville region ain’t just the breeding grounds of NRL champions, but also Australia’s most successful professional female golfer, Karrie Web.
 So if you’re passing through her hometown of Ayr, stop in for a round at her local golf club.

 67. Check out the exhibitions at the Umbrella Studio Contemporary Arts, showcasing national and international artists working in traditional and digital print media.

 68. Take your fishing adventure to new heights when you scout the most elusive and untouched locations via heli.

 69. Catch a sorbet sunset from the best spot in Charters Towers, Towers Hill.

 70.Rest assured you won’t actually find snappy reptiles at Alligators Creek, just crystal-clear swimming holes and day hikes through the tropical rainforests of Mount Elliot.